fixthestatusquo/proca/README.md

 You can find more information in this [config documentation](./docs/config.md)

+# Translation

+One of the most common contribution we receive is help on the translations.
+We are using [weblate](https://hosted.weblate.org/projects/proca) and you are encouraged to participate, either to improve an existing language or request a new one.

+We are usually following the [material-ui guidelines](https://material.io/design/communication/writing.html#principles):
+- Be concise
+- Use the present tense to describe product behavior
+- Use simple, direct language that makes content easy to understand.
+- Avoid using punctuation in places where it isn't necessary
+- Use common words that are clearly and easily understandable across all reading levels

+However, inclusive writing is more important than conciseness... but you can probably re-write the sentence to make it gender neutral or not gender specific.

 # Community and code of conduct

 Our vision is for radical change in society in a socialist, feminist, antiracist and sustainable direction.
 Our role within that is to make online campaigning easier and more effective and we aer building a flexible and easy to use action tool which has all the useful features to help progressive campaigners change the world.
 We hope to help grow a diverse online community of progressive campaigners, technologists and activists who will support and troubleshoot for each other.